 - Where the book is printed

-- A statement reminding the reader that the book can’t be copied without the author’s consent e.g. ‘All rights reserved.
+- A statement telling the reader that the book can’t be copied without the author’s consent e.g. ‘All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without the prior permission of the publishers.’

 Acknowledgements may be included as part of the preface, or they may be a separate part of the front matter, following (or in lieu of) the preface.
 You may wish to acknowledge anyone who has helped you in any way to write your book.
 You may also include acknowledgement of copyright material, permissions or artwork sources.
 Alternatively, you may decide to provide a list of illustration sources at the back of the book, particularly if the list is long.